Download the iScrap App for FREE and check National Scrap Prices Daily.

 Nunavut is the northernmost and least populated Canadian province.
 Iqaluit is the capital and largest city.
-Nunavut is made up of both mainland area as well as islands.
-The province borders the Northwest Territories; Manitoba is to the south of Nunavut’s mainland, Saskatchewan to the southwest and has a small border along Newfoundland and Labrador and Ontario.
-The polar climate is what limits the population with winter lows at -27degrees F and summer high’s of 63 degrees F.
+Nunavut is made up of both mainland areas as well as islands.
+The province borders the Northwest Territories; Manitoba is south of Nunavut’s mainland, Saskatchewan to the southwest, and has a small border along Newfoundland, Labrador, and Ontario.
+The polar climate is what limits the population, with winter lows at -27 degrees F and summer highs of 63 degrees F.

 About 80% Of Nunavut are Inuit, 15% non-aboriginal.
-The people of Nunavut support themselves through mining, oil gas mineral exploration, whaling, fishing, hunting, transportation, tourism and the arts.
-Currently there is an open pit gold mine that employs 700 workers with several years left before its exploited.
-The north holds vast reserves of coal, oil, and gas and, increasingly, these areas are being looked at to move into production.
+The people of Nunavut support themselves through mining, oil gas mineral exploration, whaling, fishing, hunting, transportation, tourism, and the arts.
+Currently, an open pit gold mine employs 700 workers with several years left before its exploitation.
+The north holds vast reserves of coal, oil, and gas, and increasingly, these areas are being looked at to move into production.